ABOUT

 Hi Ya’ll!

-I’m a writer and creative guide weaving words, movement, and the wild rooted in the beautiful Southern Appalachian Mountains.
+I’m a writer and creative guide located in the beautiful Southern Appalachian Mountains.

 I’ve spent years exploring and writing about the land and the stories it holds.
 My first book (co-authored with my husband), Discovering the Appalachian Trail: A Guide to the Trail’s Greatest Hikes (Falcon Guides, 2022) launched in 2022.
-And forthcoming four-part guidebook series is slate to release in 2026. on hiking the Appalachian Trail through Georgia, North Carolina, and Tennessee is slated to release in Spring of 2026 and is book 1 of a four part series we are working on with Flacon Guides.
+A forthcoming four-part guidebook series is in the worsks!
+The first one—Appalachian Trail through Georgia, North Carolina, and Tennessee— is slated to release in Spring of 2026.

 Whether on the page, in a circle, or on the trail, my work invites you to slow down, listen deeply, and take the next brave step toward your own wonder-full, creative life.